-Investments under the Enterprise Investment Scheme (EIS) and investments in Venture Capital Trusts (VCTs) are, generally, higher-risk investments.
+Investments under the Enterprise Investment Scheme (EIS), the Seed Enterprise Investment Scheme (SEIS) and investments in Venture Capital Trusts (VCTs) are, generally, higher risk.

 However, tax breaks aimed at encouraging new risk capital mean that EIS and VCT investments may have a place in your investment strategy.

 The Enterprise Investment Scheme: Subject to various conditions, such investments attract income tax relief, limited to a maximum 30% relief on £1m of investment per annum.
-The effective maximum investment for 2012/13 is £1.5m, if £500,000 is carried back for relief in 2011/12 - speak to us for more details, as restrictions apply.
+The effective maximum investment for 2013/14 is £2m, if £1m is carried back for relief in 2012/13 - speak to us for more details, as restrictions apply.